 Building on the visual language that we produced for the conferences we were then asked to design a report brochure for a Network centre research project – ‘Creative Clusters, Social Inclusion, and Sustainability: The Case of Hackney Wick and Fish Island’, for which we created a series of colouful geometric motifs to illustrate the concepts in a graphic way.

 Most recently were asked to re-design the Network Centre website, in part to reflect our new visual language, but also to make the site more useable, clear and navigable.
 Network Centre required the site to be built with WordPress, with which we have expertise.
 The site was bespoke built to its own light weight theme with development by Simon Howe.

-Design work includes: Brochure, Conference design, illustration & website design
+Design work included: Brochure, Conference design, illustration & website design.